lurkshark/coderevue/website-content/content/posts/create-scene-system-pixijs.md

 export default class Hilo {

   constructor(window, body) {
+    // Adjust the resolution for retina screens; along with
+    // the autoDensity this transparently handles high resolutions PIXI.settings.RESOLUTION = window.devicePixelRatio || 1;

     // The PixiJS application instance
     this.app = new PIXI.Application({
       resizeTo: window, // Auto fill the screen
-      autoDensity: true // Handles high DPI screens });
+      autoDensity: true, // Handles high DPI screens
+      backgroundColor: 0xffffff
+    });

     // Add application canvas to body
     body.appendChild(this.app.view);

-    // Add a handler for the paint updates this.app.ticker.add((delta) => {
+    // Add a handler for the updates this.app.ticker.add((delta) => {
-      this.update(delta);
+      this.update(delta)
     });

-    // Load the menu scene initially; we pass
-    // scenes a reference to this coordinator so
+    // Load the menu scene initially; scenes get a reference
-    // they can trigger other scene transitions this.gotoScene(new Menu(this));
+    // back to the coordinator so they can trigger transitions this.gotoScene(new Menu(this))
   }

   // Replace the current scene with the new one